patricklafrance/wmfnext-shell/README.md

 >
 > This repository packages will not be maintained as it's purpose is to inspire teams by showcasing how a federated SPA could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

 Webpack Module Federation is a powerful tool for sharing code and dependencies across independent codebases.
-However, as it is, it can be a bit raw as it is a low-level mechanism.
+However, as is, it's pretty raw as it's a low level mecanism.

 This shell adds a thin layer on top of Webpack Module Federation by complementing the sharing mechanism with additional functionalities.
 These functionalities aim to ease the adoption of a federated application architecture by providing an opinionated direction on how it should be implemented.